 In response, I’ve deleted some of my contacts.
 I cherished a few contacts at one point in my life, while others needed to go a long time ago.
 Either way, their deletion is because I’ve not contacted them in years, some in over a decade.
 The likelihood that I’m not going to reach them again is slim.
 Therefore it’s time to remove them from my contact list.

 Removing even the good contacts is a form of letting go of the past.
-It’s tough, but deleting them from my list allows me to positively reflect on them one last time with joy than hold on to them forever with clutter in my life.
+It’s tough, but deleting them from my list allows me to positively reflect on them one last time with joy rather than hold on to them forever with clutter in my life.
 Space in my brain and emotions are now free to focus on new and possibly even more hopeful things.
 Weirdly, I’m able to “forget the past and press on towards what’s ahead, which is the upward call in Christ Jesus.”

 Again, connecting your phone’s contact list with letting go of the past might seem weird, but I encourage you to try it.
 You might not have 20 years of contacts in your phone like mine, but at any length, it’s worth the emotional release.
 Not only will you have a cleaner contact list on your phone, but space to build your future, no matter your experience with the individual.